 6. Absence of visual or interactive elements

-AI-generated content that lacks visual elements, such as images, charts, or videos, may also see reduced engagement and ranking.
+AI-generated content lacking visual elements like images, charts, or videos may also reduce engagement and ranking.

 Visual aids are essential for boosting SEO rankings, as they can improve readability, comprehension, and user retention.